dmlc/dgl/docs/source/features/builtin.rst

 `blogpost <https://www.dgl.ai/blog/2019/05/04/kernel.html>`_ for more details and performance results.

-Our solution, also explained in the blogpost, is to fuse the two-stage into one kernel so no explicit messages are generated and stored.
+Our solution, also explained in the blogpost, is to fuse the two stages into one kernel so no explicit messages are generated and stored.
 To achieve this, we recommend using our builtin message/reduce functions so that DGL can analyze and map them to fused dedicated kernels.
 Here are some examples (in pytorch syntax):